 3. Do You Want a Kitty that Goes Outside?

 - Some of our adult kitties have been outside, BUT we highly encourage you to NOT let your kitties outside, regardless of how safe you feel your neighborhood is.
-Kittens are not allowed outside by contractual agreement with you at the time of adoption.

 Here are some examples of WHY kitties should be indoors.
 Just take a quick look at these articles from recent events here in Salem, Oregon!

 - Local Cats Poisoned at 6th & Rosemont – January 2015

 - Man Takes Life of Mother’s Cat at Shawnee Lane SE – June 2015

 - Man Traps & Tortures Cat – July 2015

 - Article Covering Other States and Includes a Reference to Our Kitten Abby that was Shot with 2 BB’s when She was 4 Weeks Old